 We aren’t stupid.

-Criminal complaints have been filed by more than half a dozen state Attorney Generals regarding the founder of this company, Wid Bastion and his aliases, among them Cameron Davis, formerly of Genius Media.
+Criminal complaints have been filed by more than half a dozen state Attorney Generals regarding the founder of this company, Wid Bastion and his aliases, formerly of Genius Media.
 The IRS has been contacted, as well as the FTC and FBI, as well as a criminal attorney who instructed us to file certain notices to Wid via email and certified mail…

 My advice is: DO NOT do business with this company.
 Duh.

 In early 2019, Wid Bastion and his associates via Genius Media targeted authors, entering into contracts with more than 17 individual authors for book marketing services, and defrauded each of them, as well as defrauding at least two charities he encouraged them to use as network partners.
 Wid violated the terms of his agreements, paying none of the more than $20,000 in fees and royalties generated from these contracts.

 Allegedly, Kairos Phoenix company took over “Genius Media” on the very day that the checks were due to the set participants.
 Wid Bastian gave numerous excuses for delaying the payments, in what appears to some to be a Ponzi scheme.
 His plan appears to be to create a company, bilk the customers out of their royalties and fees, and then fold the company and create a new one.